Discover Enonkishu Conservancy

 This is the time of the Great Migration, when millions of wildebeest, zebras, and gazelles move through the Mara region.
 It’s an incredible spectacle with a high concentration of predators like lions, cheetahs, and hyenas following the herds.
 The weather is dry, with clear skies and mild temperatures, making it ideal for safaris and game drives.
 This is the busiest period in the Mara, so you can expect more tourists, especially at major viewing points.

-How to Get to Enonkishu Conservancy
+How do you Get to Enonkishu Conservancy?

 By Car:

 From Narok take the tarmac road towards Sotik for about 55km.
-You will go passed 2 big turn-offs to the Maasai Mara.
-At about 53-54km you will see a green fuel levy sign on your left.
-You want to take the next dirt road on the left, at the “Mulot” junction.
-There will be signs to the Fairmont Mara Safari Club, follow this.
+You will go passed 2 big turn-offs to the Maasai Mara. ┬аAt about 53-54km you will see a green fuel levy sign on your left.
+You want to take the next dirt road on the left, at the тАЬMulotтАЭ junction. ┬а There will be signs to the Fairmont Mara Safari Club, follow this.

 Once you are on the dirt road, reset your trip mileage to 00km and follow the following directions.